 Art Work Reproductions

 If you want a reproduction of an art work for a class assignment, either an essay or presentation, use a reproduction taken from a book in the B.D.
 Owens Library collection or a book REQUESTED from MOBIUS.
-Do not use a reproduction from Google Images or any other free Internet image service.
+Reproductions from the free Internet often have poor quality and do not have reliable provenance and context.

 How to find books on drawings at Owens Library

 |Browse the 3rd Floor Collection||741.94 call number range - Check the same call number range in the Quarto and Folio section of the 3rd Floor|

 |Search the library catalog by subject|

 |Search the library catalog by keyword||Copy and paste the following search into the keyword search form: